Im$\{\chi^{(3)}\}$ spectra of 110-cut GaAs, GaP, and Si near the two-photon absorption band edge: Theory

-\end{widetext} where $(I_1,I_2)$ is the (probe, pump) intensity, $(\beta_{12}, \beta_{22}, \beta_{11})$ is the (pump-probe, pump-pump, probe-probe) 2PA coefficient, $\sigma_{fca}$ is the FCA cross section, $N_e$ is the free-carrier density, and $\alpha$ is the linear absorption coefficient.
-For $I_2 \gg I_1$, probe-probe 2PA can be neglected and both probe-probe and probe-pump excitations of free-carriers can also be neglected.
+where $(I_1,I_2)$ is the (probe, pump) intensity, $(\beta_{12}, \beta_{22})$ is the (pump-probe, pump-pump) 2PA coefficient, $\sigma_{fca}$ is the FCA cross section, and $N_e$ is the free-carrier density.
+For $I_2 \gg I_1$, probe-probe 2PA is neglected and both probe-probe and probe-pump excitations of free-carriers can also be neglected.
 We also only consider depletion of the pump due to pump-pump 2PA, since that term dominates over all other terms.
-For excitation below the band gap $\hbar \omega < E_g$, $\alpha \approx 0$.
+For excitation below the band gap $\hbar \omega < E_g$, linear absorption is negligible.
 We also assume that the free-carrier recombination rate is $f_{rep} \ll \Gamma \ll 1/\tau_g$, much greater than the laser reptition rate and much less than the inverse of the pulse duration, and thus relaxation on the timescale of a pulse is neglected but the system is assumed to be fully relaxed before the arrival of the subsequent pulse.
 Exceptional cases in which other 2-beam coupling processes (e.g. photorefractive phase gratings, free carrier gratings, nonlinear refractive index gratings) influence the results are discussed in Section \ref{sec:experimentresultstimedelay}.
-Eqs. \ref{eqdifeqprobe} -- \ref{eqdifeqfca} are strictly valid for co-propogating pump and probe beams, but accurately approximate experimental geometries, such as those used here, with small intersection angles (here $\sim 5^{\circ}$), large pump/probe beam-size ratios (here $\sim 5)$, and interaction lengths much shorter than the pump beam size.
+Eqs. \ref{eqdifeqprobe} -- \ref{eqdifeqfca} are strictly valid for co-propagating pump and probe beams, but accurately approximate experimental geometries, such as those used here, with small intersection angles (here $\sim 5^{\circ}$), large pump/probe beam-size ratios (here $\sim 5)$, and interaction lengths much shorter than the pump beam size.

 The incident pulse intensity profiles (at $z = 0$) can be expressed as

 where $j = 1,2$ labels the beams, the on-axis peak intensity of beam $j$ is

 $w_j$ is the beam radius, $\tau_g = \tau_{FWHM}/\sqrt{2\mathrm{ln}2}$ is the full-width at half-maximum (FWHM) Gaussian pulse duration, $\varepsilon_j = \varepsilon_j(0) (1 - R_j)$ is the incident pulse energy, and $R_j$ is the Fresnel power reflection coefficient.
 The relative time delay $\Delta t$ between the pump and probe pulses is defined as